Comparing Berberine vs. Metformin: Which Is Better for Managing Diabetes?

 The most common side effects of metformin—meaning they happen in more than 1 in 100 people—are gastrointestinal and include diarrhea, bloating, gas, and nausea.
 These side effects are usually mild and resolve with time.
 If they persist or become severe, contact your doctor.
 Other common side effects include headache, dizziness, a vitamin B12 deficiency, and low blood sugar (hypoglycemia) (14).

-Potential Drug Interactions and Contraindications
+Potential Drug Interactions & Contraindications

 There are a few drug interactions to be aware of when taking metformin.
 First, alcohol can increase the risk of lactic acidosis, so it’s best to avoid drinking while on metformin.
 Second, certain antibiotics (such as tetracyclines) can decrease the absorption of metformin, so it’s important to take them at least two hours apart.
 Metformin can interact with other diabetes medications (such as insulin or sulfonylureas), so be sure to talk to your doctor about any potential drug interactions before starting metformin.